Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights - NewsBreak

 Lions stats and trends

-- Detroit has played five games, with three wins against the spread.

-- The Lions have been underdogs by 3.5 points or more four times this year and are 3-1 ATS in those games.
+- This season, the Lions have an ATS record of 3-1 in their four games as an underdog of 3.5 points or more.

-- Detroit's games this year have gone over the total in two out of five opportunities (40%).
+- Detroit's games this season have hit the over on two of five set point totals (40%).

-- The Lions average 19.6 points per game, comparable to the 20 the Bengals give up.

-- This year the Lions have turned the ball over seven times, two more than the Bengals' takeaways (5).
+- The Lions have turned the ball over seven times this season, two more turnovers than the Bengals have forced (5).

 Home and road insights